ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 5: relationships
 - start with yourself, stay centered and take care of yourself
-- What does that mean for me?
 - When everyone is able to bring the best of themselves to work, they are more fulfilled, they work better with one another, and the team gets better results
 - Lay down unilateral authority
 - Master the art of socializing at work
 - Sometime the greatest gift you can give your team is to let them go home!
-- Limit the booze
-- Respect boundaries
-- Respect and openness
+- Respect boundaries; Respect and openness
 - NTS: work to say “you all” instead of “you guys”
-- Hugs?
-How do you know who wants to be hugged?
 - Recognize your emotions and master your reactions to others emotions
 - Acknowledge emotions: “I can see you’re mad/frustrated/elated/etc.”
 - When someone is upset ask questions until you understand what the real issue is